evental

 with: Jan Ehlert (host)

-in Korean and German (with translation)
+Reading and moderated conversation - in Korean and German (with translation)

-She received the prize for her body of work as a whole, but surely also for her global bestseller "The Vegetarian".
-The novel follows the story of a perfectly ordinary woman who first stops eating meat, then stops eating altogether - until she tries to survive on sunlight alone, like a plant performing photosynthesis.
-And she wants to become a plant herself...
+To open the Harbour Front Literaturfestival, South Korean Nobel laureate Han Kang comes to Hamburg for the very first time - her Germany premiere.
+She received the Nobel Prize in Literature 2024 for her body of work, and rose to international fame above all through the global bestseller "The Vegetarian": the novel follows a perfectly ordinary woman who first stops eating meat, then stops eating altogether - until she tries to sustain herself on sunlight alone like a plant, and ultimately wants to become one.